The ultimate guide to postage for eBay sellers!

 2) FREE Shipping

-Automatic 5-star DRS for postage and packaging charges
+- Automatic 5-star DRS for postage and packaging charges

-Higher visibility in best match search results
+- Higher visibility in best match search results

-Higher conversion rate (buyers love free delivery)
+- Higher conversion rate (buyers love free delivery)

-In fact, it’s worth offering free delivery for this point alone as having Premium Service listings is a real trust indicator for buyers.
+In fact, it’s worth offering free delivery for the last point alone as having Premium Service listings is a real trust indicator for buyers.